siteroller/moorte/Source/Assets/scripts/README.md

 	   {'class':newStyles', onComplete: function(){ alert('Done!') }}
 	);

-3: *All but styleTwo.css will have a class 'lazy'.
+3: *All but styleTwo.css will have a class 'lazy'.*
-The paths of all files will begin with 'Assets/', eg. 'Assets/styleOne.js' myImage.jpg will not load until styleTwo.css has loaded, as styleTwo has chain:true.*
+*The paths of all files will begin with 'Assets/', eg. 'Assets/styleOne.js'* *myImage.jpg will not load until styleTwo.css has loaded, as styleTwo has chain:true.*

 	var files = [
-		'styleOne.js',
+		'myScript.js',
-		{href:'styleOne.css'},
+		'styleOne.css',
 		{href:'styleTwo.css', chain:true, 'class':''},
 		'myImage.jpg'
 	];